Mark (sign): Ownership marks

 The ownership marks (at the time simultaneously the maker's) are the oldest ones (per Rabelais, "the sense of ownership of his works is as natural to man as laughing").
 Some researchers claim that the decorations found on the shells of ostrich eggs in South Africa and dating back 60,000 years are marks of the owner.

 Livestock branding is known for thousands of years (the Code of Hammurabi mandated it almost 4000 years ago); other forms of signs indicating ownership are monograms and heraldic symbols.
+Medieval merchants applied their personal marks to bales and casks to show whose property they were during shipment and storage.
+In England the older, rune-like merchant's marks began to fall out of use in the 16th century, when the King of Arms started granting coats of arms to merchant guilds.
 Libraries use ownership marks in the form of bookplates, rubber stamps, embossed seals.